amolenk/dapr-hands-on/README.md

 ![](img/dapr-setup.png)

-In the assignments, the Reddis component is used for both state management as well as for pub/sub.
+In the assignments, the Redis component is used for both state management as well as for pub/sub.